aiven/devportal/docs/platform/howto/use-aws-privatelinks.rst

      in our PrivateLink implementation.

    | It takes a while before the endpoint is ready to use as AWS
-     provisions network interfaces to each of the sub-nets and connects them to the Aiven VPC endpoint service.
+     provisions network interfaces to each of the subnets and connects them to the Aiven VPC endpoint service.
 Once the AWS endpoint state changes to ``available`` , the connection is visible in Aiven.